 When leaves fall and cold winds come.

 Love cannot feel secure in its nest (that is, the human heart) because whatever tends to support and strengthen Love will soon crumble.
 Love may perch itself in a high nest like the eagle, but soon it will be exposed to ridicule and mockery and soon it will be ousted from its nest when autumn comes followed by winter (that is, when feelings of satiety and disgust drive away Love).
-This is how a critic explains, and comments on, the fourth and last stanza of the poem:
+This is how a critic explains, and comments on, the fourth and last stanza of ‘The Flight of Love’: